ajbudhi/Microsoft-Stock-Time-Series-Analysis/README.md

 - [Apple - 43 Year Stock Price History | AAPL](https://www.macrotrends.net/stocks/charts/AAPL/apple/stock-price-history)

--

 ## Appendix

+The complete analysis can be found in the <a href="microsoft_stock_analysis.ipynb">Jupyter Notebook</a> and in our <a href="Microsoft_Stock_Time_Series_Analysis.pdf">presentation</a>.

 ## Repository Structure

-You are in the README.md.
-'Surprise_Movie_Recc_System.ipynb' contains the jupyter notebook that explains our data science steps for you to replicate.
-The python file 'web_app.py' contains the recommendation system code to be deployed with Streamlit.
-'Movie Recommendation System.pdf' contains our presentation slides that sums up important information for our audience.
+You are in the README.md. 'microsoft_stock_analysis.ipynb' contains the jupyter notebook that explains our data science steps for you to replicate.
+'Microsoft_Stock_Time_Series_Analysis.pdf' contains our presentation slides that sums up important information for our audience.
 In 'Data' you will be able to see the datasets we worked with.
 Likewise, 'Images' will contain images used.

 ```bash